JHyuk2/ML-DL/README.md

    from sklearn.svm import SVC
-   from sklearn.tree import DecisionTreeClassifier from sklearn.ensemble import RandomForestClassifier, AdaBoostClassifier from sklearn.neighboros import NearestNegibors # Knn
+   from sklearn.tree import DecisionTreeClassifier from sklearn.ensemble import RandomForestClassifier, AdaBoostClassifier from sklearn.neighbors import NearestNeighbors # Knn

    # for building and training Neural Networks
    from keras.models import Sequential